Wilfred/wilfred.github.com/_posts/2011-01-22-building-a-next-generation-esperanto-web-dictionary.markdown

 Simpla Vortaro_ (The Simple Dictionary) with the domain <a href="http://www.simplavortaro.org">simplavortaro.org</a>.

-<h3>Word Definitions</h3>
+### Word Definitions

 Obtaining definitions proved to be quite a challenge.
 Whilst there are several freely available collections of definitions, the most comprehensive collection is produced by ReVo.
 Word definitions in ReVo include examples, usage remarks and translations rather than just a short definition.

 ReVo is based on a public domain dictionary _La Plena Vortaro de Esperanto_ that was released in 1930 and updated in 1934.
 Today